-- (a) The waste meets the criteria of section 3(3) of part 111 of the act. - (b) A determination and oral or written report by on-scene emergency response staff to the director, or his or her designee, that the hazardous wastes or hazardous waste constituents have entered the environment or might enter the environment without corrective action or that corrective action must be taken to eliminate a threat to the environment or public health, safety, and welfare. - (c) The use of the hazardous waste service fund is needed to initiate or complete the corrective - (2) If a hazardous waste emergency is declared, it shall be declared ended by the director, or his or her designee, when the threat to the environment has ended.
+(a) The waste meets the criteria of section 11103(3) of the act, MCL 324.11103.

+(b) A determination and oral or written report by on-scene emergency response staff to the director, or his or her designee, that the hazardous wastes or hazardous waste constituents have entered the environment or might enter the environment without corrective action or that corrective action must be taken to eliminate a threat to the environment or public health, safety, and welfare.

+(2) If a hazardous waste emergency is declared, it must be declared ended by the director, or his or her designee, when the threat to the environment has ended.